JimTheScientist/JimTheScientist-MCNotes/README.rst

 What is this?
 ========

-$Everything I write here is just random documentation on how minecraft works.
+Everything I write here is just random documentation on how minecraft works.
 That's it.